 2. Update: Scotland and Northern Ireland welfare systems now included

-The Benefit and Budgeting Calculator now fully models the welfare systems in Scotland and Northern Ireland.
+The Better Off Calculator now fully models the welfare systems in Scotland and Northern Ireland.
 This allows advisors in these regions to give accurate advice on specific Scotland related benefit such as Carer’s Allowance Supplement, and Northern Ireland related benefits including rate relief, Rate Rebate (under Housing Benefit and Universal Credit) and Supplementary Welfare Payments.

 The calculator also provides a calculation of the rate charge for each property and the likely Supplementary Welfare Payment, if this is not known.
 We have also updated the alerts in the ‘Information about your case’ section to include information that is specific to these regions.

 We demonstrated recent changes to the calculator to assist advisors with more unusual circumstances.
 For example, we have introduced new functionality around hostel dwellers who were previously in prison or homeless, and we now assess childminders’ income from self-employment, preventing the need for a manual assessment before income is entered into the calculator.

 Thanks to the feedback received at this session our development pipeline is now prioritised for the coming months.
 We will focus on enhancing the user selection of features, triage to Universal Credit support, introduce pre-tenancy capabilities as well as other important updates.

 Following a practical discussion the group identified the following development priorities: